arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 - Go to **Tools** > **Port** to select the proper port (the default one shown before in the PLC IDE inside the **Arduino PMC Configuration** > **Other** section)
 - Go to **Tools** > **Serial Monitor** and reset the board.
 Look at the end of the boot report to find the "Hardware-ID" and store it in a safe place.

-### 10. Download a Program
+### 9. Download a Program

 Let's download and run the first program on your device.
 We are going to use the default program that is included in a project: a counter.

 Double-click on the file _main_ inside the _Project_ to see the counter program.
-To download that program to your PLC, it is needed to compile the program and send it to the target device.
+To download that program to your PLC, you must compile it and send it to the target device.

 ![Send the program to the device (download)](assets/downloadCode.png)

-### 11. Communication Test
+### 10. Communication Test

-Open the **Watch** window by clicking on "View > Tool Windows > Watch", it will attach a new window on the right side called **Watch**.
+Open the **Watch** window by clicking "View > Tool Windows > Watch".
+It will attach a new window on the right side called **Watch**.
 This window shows the real-time variables value.

-To add a new variable to be watched you can click the **Insert new item** button inside the window, it will open a popup window, on the name label insert "cnt", and on the location "main", click OK and it will add the variable `cnt` from the `main` program on the table or drag and drop the `cnt` variable from the **Project** tree or from the **Main** program.
+To add a variable to be watched, click the **Insert new item** button inside the window.
+It will open a popup window; on the name label, insert "cnt" and click OK on the location "main".
+It will add the variable `cnt` from the `main` program on the table or drag and drop the `cnt` variable from the **Project** tree or from the **Main** program.

-Select the **Watch** window and click on the **Start/Stop watch button** unless the value of the variable is already getting updated.
+Select the **Watch** window and click on the **Start/Stop watch button** unless the variable's value is already getting updated.

 ## Conclusions

 In this tutorial, we went through how to set up the Portenta Machine Control or Opta™ with the Arduino IDE lab, learned how to connect the board to the program through Modbus, activate the hardware license of your product, and create a simple sketch with one variable that went compiled and downloaded inside the board.
-Finally, we learned how to see the values of the variables in real-time using the **Watch** window.
+Finally, we learned how to see the values of the variables in real time using the **Watch** window.

-Now that your board is up and running with the Arduino PLC IDE, you can start to create your own professional solutions.
+You can create professional solutions now that your board is running with the Arduino PLC IDE.